What is a duct-tape-dummy?

 Now start wrapping the upper body all the way up to the neck.
 When you start wrapping your chest, make sure you have a nice full breath so you do not constrict your breathing.
 If you have a collar, go ahead and pop it up and tape up to the neck.

 Hold your arms straight out and begin working your way from the shoulder towards the wrist.
+Your arms need to be straight, not bent, and parallel to the ground like a “T” pose.
+Do not let your arms point towards the ground.
 You may rest your hands on someone’s shoulders if your arms start to get tired.
 Again, be sure to tape the person’s body shape, and not the clothing.
 This is especially important under the arms.

 While taping your arms and legs, the clothing you have worn may have been pulled or stretched.
 If you were not able to tape all the way down to your wrists and ankles, wrap the rest of yourself with toilet paper or a paper towel and then duct tape over it.